w3f/polkadot-wiki/docs/learn/learn-opengov.md

 track.
 The origins and tracks parameters are preset values that set the duration of a referendum as well as how many referenda can be voted on simultaneously.
 For example, a treasury proposal can now be submitted in different tackss depending on the amount requested.
-A proposal for a small tip will need to be submitted in the Small Tipper track, while funding for a conference requiring substantial funds will use the Medium or Big Spender origin.
+A proposal for a small tip will need to be submitted in the Small Tipper track, while a proposal requiring substantial funds will need to be submitted to the Medium or Big Spender origin.

 The [Polkadot Technical Fellowship](#the-technical-fellowship) can decide to